carpentries/instructor-training/_episodes/08-motivation.md

 positive learning environment.

 Teaching and learning are not the same process.
 As we have seen so far, there are many things an instructor can do to facilitate the cognitive processes necessary for learning to occur.
-But anyone who has spent time in a classroom can tell you that any technique can fall flat when learners are not motivated.
+But any technique can fall flat when learners are not motivated.
+And demotivation is contagious!
-Indeed "but the students just are not motivated" is a common refrain among teachers facing burn-out after years of ineffectual effort.
+Indeed "the students just are not motivated" is a common refrain among teachers facing burn-out after years of ineffectual effort.

 It is true that learner motivation is influenced by many factors well beyond the control of an instructor, including individual background and systemic forces.
-However, there are many things you can do to cultivate motivation in your classroom, and perhaps more importantly, to avoid doing harm to the precious drive your learners bring to the classroom themselves.
+However, there are many things you can do to cultivate motivation in your classroom, and perhaps more importantly, to avoid doing harm to the precious drive your learners bring to the classroom on day one.

 This section discusses typical ways that learners can be motivated (or demotivated!) by instrutional content and practices, and provides practice opportunities